 Jimmy: Got it, okay.
 I think I better understand your question now, so that's a great point.
 In general, I would like for us to be as transparent as absolutely possible.
 Interestingly, we find that many of our customers do not have strong Google Analytic skills.
 So as I write the post about how to diagnose problems with the organic traffic, I just explain exactly the steps I would take in Google Analytics to start doing the research.
 We're happy to tell you exactly what those steps would be.
 Then the hope is, and often the reality as well, is that that's just the tip of the iceberg.
 It's one of so many possible things going on that they ultimately possibly could need help with.
 It sounds Cliche, but we established that little bit of trust early on, so hopefully they'll think of us when the time actually does come.

-Kathleen: Yeah, it sounds like your focus is much more on educational topics than it is on, I would call them sort of sales topics, but it's really that bottom of the funnel, those types of questions, which I like.
+Kathleen: Yeah, it sounds like your focus is much more on educational topics than it is on, I would call them sort of sales topics, but it's really that bottom of the content marketing funnel, those types of questions, which I like.
 So you're answering questions that are educating the audience and making them smarter, not so much answering questions that help them choose to pull the trigger and purchase from you.

 Jimmy: That is correct, yes.